TonyPhipps/SIEM/Incident-Response-Plan.md

 For more widespread malware incidents, such as fast-spreading worms, a strategy that contains the incident for most hosts as quickly as possible is necessary; this aims to limit the number of machines that are infected, the amount of damage that is done, and the amount of time that it will take to fully recover all data and services.

+No single malware containment category or individual method is appropriate or effective in every situation; Incident Responders should select a combination of containment methods that is likely to be effective in containing the current incident while limiting impact to evidence and increase in scope.
+In some cases eradication may need to be immediately performed, skipping containment in favor of a more rapid response.

+Containment actions that may affect the ability to acquire and preserve data about the incident must be decided on carefully.
+When making these decisions, it is important to assess the relative value of ensuring mission success by preventing further damage against the potential for containment actions to hinder further analysis.
+Malware on a host may attempt to exfiltrate sensitive data, replace system files, or cause other damage.
+Some malware is designed to cause additional damage when network connectivity is lost or other containment measures are performed.

+When sufficient information to contain and eradicate the incident is lacking, consultation with internal and external resources may be required.
+It is important to accurately determine the root cause of each incident to allow confidence in the completeness of containment courses of action.

+## User Participation

+When possible, automated and/or remote containment actions must be performed by trained, experience staff.
+However, when a system administrator or pre-established contact for incident response assistance is unvailable, options are limited.
+Leveraging users for containment actions is a last resort due to varying levels of user expertise.
+In most cases, the level of user participation is expected to be limited to disconnecting from the network immediately and either notifying or delivering their system to the nearest administrator or shipping the hardware to the Incident Response Team.

+## Containment Courses of Action

+Various courses of action can be taken to contain malware and malicious activity to allow further analysis and eradication.
+Often signature-based or threat intelligence-based security tools are updated with capabilities that automatate containment/prevention effectively.
+This may allow careful rolling back of containment steps.
+Note that if the scope of compromise includes the OS, it is possible for malware or adversaries to remain hidden from any security tools or controls.

 Containment courses of action include:
 - Local user account disablement
 - Authorization/access revocation